cloudfoundry/community/toc/working-groups/updates/2025-09-02-foundational-infrastructure.md

 ### Prometheus Ecosystem Modernization and Dependency Management

 The Prometheus monitoring infrastructure saw transformative modernization efforts led by community contributors from multiple organizations, representing one of the most significant infrastructure improvements of the period.
-Benjamin Guttmann (@benjaminguttmann-avtq, SAP) spearheaded dependency updates in prometheus-boshrelease, while Abdul Haseeb led comprehensive modernization in bosh_exporter, updating core Prometheus client libraries from version 1.11.1 to 1.23.0.
+[Benjamin Guttmann](https://github.com/benjaminguttmann-avtq) from SAP spearheaded dependency updates in prometheus-boshrelease, while [Abdul Haseeb](https://github.com/abdulhaseeb2) led comprehensive modernization in bosh_exporter, updating core Prometheus client libraries from version 1.11.1 to 1.23.0.
 The community delivered 55 pull requests across five repositories, with 43 automated dependency management updates ensuring security libraries and monitoring dependencies remained current.

 This modernization effort ensures that Cloud Foundry operators have access to state-of-the-art monitoring capabilities with improved security posture and performance characteristics, eliminating technical debt that could have hindered future platform evolution.
 The work addresses multiple CVEs, introduces performance improvements benefiting all Cloud Foundry operators using Prometheus, and establishes a foundation for advanced observability features that support enterprise-grade monitoring requirements.